bakame-php/http-structured-fields/README.md

 #### Containers

-All containers objects implement PHP `IteratorAggregate`, `Countable` and `ArrayAccess` interfaces for easy usage in your codebase.
-You also can access container members via the following shared methods
+All containers objects implement PHP `IteratorAggregate`, `Countable` and `ArrayAccess` interfaces.
+Their members can be accessed using the following shared methods

 ```php
 $container->keys(): array<string>;